joesfer/voxelToy/README.md

 Most immediate improvements to follow:
 - Some authoring tools to create voxel content - I'll probably start porting the voxelization code in http://www.joesfer.com/?p=84
-- The project is developed in Linux (Ubuntu) using Vim/QtCreator, but an IDE-agnostic build (CMake or similar) is sorely needed.
+- The project is developed in Linux (Ubuntu) using Vim/QtCreator.
+A CMake-based script for cross-platform building is provided, but no Windows/Mac version has been tested yet.

 ![alt tag](https://github.com/joesfer/voxelToy/blob/master/resources/screenshot07.png)